Progesterone is a hormone that the body produces naturally. It plays an essential role in pregnancy and fertility.

 Maintaining a moderate weight does not necessarily raise progesterone levels, but it can help keep hormone levels balanced within a healthy range.

 Some types of physical activity that may be beneficial include:

 Keep in mind, however, that strenuous or excessive exercise can increase cortisol levels and may be associated with changes to ovulation that can make conceiving difficult.
 For this reason, anyone looking to become pregnant

 - triggering the endometrial lining to be receptive and ready for implantation and pregnancy

 - preventing the smooth muscles in the uterus from contracting

 - preventing ovulation of another egg

-Natural progesterone products have some benefits.
+Progesterone products available by prescription have some benefits.
+These may